SwetSagar/UPSC-CSE-Notes/UPSC (Sync_Test)/07 GS-4/5. Public--Civil-Service-values-and-Ethics-in-Public-Administration---Status-and-Problems/Ethical-issues-in-international-relations-and-funding.md

 uid: e1ccb58cde3e65e810b6eebbbd5191ad
 ---

-# Ethical issues in international relations and funding
+# Ethical Issues in International Relations and Funding

 2020-10-21 16:52:02

 ---

 - How nations treat each other, help build good international community
 - Realism - only thing matters is power,
 - Idealism - focuses on common interests, idealist values
 - Constructivism - focus on foreign policy, diplomatic initiatives, focus on domestic politics
 - Cosmopolitanism - do the right thing, behave as you would want others to behave
 - Equality of life - everyone has equal moral weight
 - Ethical Issues -
     - Mgt of Common Goods - ex Antarctica, High seas, atmosphere, outer space
     - Humanitarian intervention - was done for geo strategic reason
     - Disarmament
     - IPR - developed countries depriving poor ones
     - Trade Negotiations -
 - Issues in International Funding
     - Conditionality associated w/ loan
         - Donors shape policy framework and strategies undermining rights of people
         - Local societal diversities are ignored
         - Infringes sovereignty, democracy
     - Issues in Funding Clinical trials
         - Exploitation of patients, compromise standards of trial
         - Risk of harm to participants,
         - consent in foreign countries could be ambiguous due to language barriers
         - After trial availability of healthcare is lacking
     - Funding for promotion of HR
         - Independence and legitimacy of NGOs getting funding is suspected

 **Answer and Analysis**